NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

         </secondary_targets>

-kernels_to_load
+Kernels To Load
 ^^^^^^^^^^^^^^^

-This mission parameter lists the SPICE kernels that are required to run NPB.
+The ``kernels_to_load`` mission parameter lists the SPICE kernels that are required to run NPB.
+At least a LSK, a SCLK, and a FK kernel will be required;
-At least a LSK, a SCLK, and a FK kernel will be required; if there are multiple observers most likely more FKs and SCLKs will be required.
+if there are multiple observers most likely more FKs and SCLKs will be required.
 PCKs might also be needed.

 These kernels are used by NPB to use SPICE (via SpiceyPy [SPICEYPY]_ a wrapper to CSPICE for Python) to perform time conversions (a LSK kernel is needed),